Jon-Corey/MainWebsite/privacy-policy.md

 ## What are your data protection rights?

-JonCorey.Dev would like to make sure you are fully aware of all of your data protection rights.

-If you are in a jurisdiction that gives you the right to not have your data collected until you opt-in, we will not collect your data until you opt-in.
-After opting in or out, you will have the ability to change your selection from the [cookie policy page](/cookie-policy).

-If you are in a jurisdiction that gives you the right to opt-out of having your data collected, we will collect your data while you use this site until you opt-out.
-After opting in or out, you will have the ability to change your selection from the [cookie policy page](/cookie-policy).

-If you are not in a jurisdiction that gives you the right to opt-in or opt-out, we will collect your data while you use this site.

-We determine which jurisdiction you are in by checking your location via your IP address.
-We use [ipapi](https://ipapi.co/) for this process.
-Services like VPNs may lead to this site getting incorrect location information and therefore providing you with different rights.
-If you are not using a VPN and believe you don't have the rights you should be, given your jusrisdiction, please contact us at [help@joncorey.dev](mailto:help@joncorey.dev).

-Since we do not collect identifying information such as name or email, we are unable to delete the data we have collected from you.
-We are also unable to provide you with the data we have collected from you.
+JonCorey.Dev does not collect your personal information or use cookies.
+Because no identifiable data is collected, we are unable to provide, delete, or modify any personal data related to you.
+If you have questions about privacy or data use on this site, please contact us at [help@joncorey.dev](mailto:help@joncorey.dev).

 ## Cookies

 Cookies are text files placed on your computer to collect standard Internet log information and visitor behavior information.
-When you visit our websites, we may collect information from you automatically through cookies or similar technology

-For further information, visit [internetcookies.com](https://internetcookies.com).

-## How do we use cookies?

-JonCorey.Dev uses Microsoft Clarity, which adds cookies to your browser for the purposes of analytics and tracking.
-For more information on which cookies Microsoft Clarity uses, see their [cookie documentation](https://learn.microsoft.com/en-us/clarity/setup-and-installation/cookie-list).

-## How to manage cookies

-You can set your browser not to accept cookies, and [internetcookies.com](https://internetcookies.com) tells you how to remove cookies from your browser.
-However, in a few cases, some of our website features may not function as a result.
+JonCorey.Dev does not use cookies.

+## Browser Storage

+JonCorey.Dev uses your browser's Local Storage to save your theme preference (light or dark mode).
+This information never leaves your device and is not shared or transmitted to our servers or any third parties.

 ## Privacy policies of other websites